-In 2018, Deborah Dunsire was named President and CEO of Lundbeck, and six months later she launched Lundbeck’s new 2020 Strategy “Expand and Invest to Grow”, which focuses on restoring brain health to drive Lundbeck’s growth.
+Lundbeck’s new 2020 Strategy “Expand and Invest to Grow” was launched, which focuses on restoring brain health to drive Lundbeck’s growth.

 Lundbeck started the new decade by launching eptinezumab under the brand name Vyepti® for the preventive treatment of migraine in the US.